StefanWyszynski/2024_JetpackComposePlayground/README.md

 Technology stack:

 - Jetpack compose
+- JUnit, Jetpack Compose Test UI, Mockito, MockWebserver
-- 3d game rendering on canvas using jetpack compose canvas (like Wolfenstein 3d but very limited of course :)), this is a test and benchmark
+- 3d game rendering on canvas using Jetpack Compose canvas
-- flow redux
+- Flow Redux
 - CameraX
 - Hilt/dagger2
-- retrofit
+- Retrofit
-- room
+- Room
-- realmDb
+- RealmDb
 - GSON
 - OKHttp3
-- architecture components (ViewModel/flows/StateFlow/SharedFlow)
+- Architecture components (ViewModel/flows/StateFlow/SharedFlow)

 All examples are written using Jetpack Compose
-- 3d game like Wolfenstein 3d using Jetpack compose canvas,
+- 3d game like Wolfenstein 3d using Jetpack compose canvas, this is a test and benchmark
 - Search for Github users,
-- Search for Github repos,
+- Search for Github repositories,
 - CameraX with permissions handling using custom permissions Util built in as a separate module,
 - Task management by Room,
 - Task management by RealmDB,